djlampert/PyHSPF/README.txt

 "python").
 Then try "import pyhspf"; the base Fortran subroutines can be accessed from pyhspf.hspf.
 If the import succeeds, then try to run pyhspf.hspf.sydatepy(), which should print the date as a tuple.
 There are numerous examples scripts provided.
-The examples are simple and designed to illustrate the basic concepts used to build HSPF models.
-Each example contains a detailed explanation of about the particular HSPF model used and how to build the model with PyHSPF.
+The examples are designed to illustrate the basic concepts used to build HSPF models and extract relevant data.

 Acknowledgements: Developed with funding from the United States Department of Energy, Energy Efficiency & Renewable Energy, Bioenergy Technologies Office